LogtalkDotOrg/logtalk3/manuals/_sources/userman/threads.rst.txt

 The performance of multi-threading applications is highly dependent on the back-end Prolog compiler, on the operating-system, and on the use of :term:`dynamic binding` and dynamic predicates.
 All compatible back-end Prolog compilers that support multi-threading features make use of POSIX threads or *pthreads*.
 The performance of the underlying pthreads implementation can exhibit significant differences between operating systems.
 An important point is synchronized access to dynamic predicates.
-As different threads may try to simultaneously access and update dynamic predicates, these operations must be protected by a lock, usually implemented using a mutex.
-Poor mutex lock operating-system performance, combined with a large number of collisions by several threads trying to acquire the same lock, often result in severe performance penalties.
+As different threads may try to simultaneously access and update dynamic predicates, these operations may used a lock-free algorithm or be protected by a lock, usually implemented using a mutex.
+In the latter case, poor mutex lock operating-system performance, combined with a large number of collisions by several threads trying to acquire the same lock, can result in severe performance penalties.
 Thus, whenever possible, avoid using dynamic predicates and dynamic binding.